Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Multiclass Random Order of Service Queue

 \paragraph{(iii) Service Times:} Service times are indexed by job class and server.
 Let $\ser_i^{k,j}$ denote the service time of the $i$th class-$j$ job served at server $k$.
 We take $\{\ser_i^{k,j}\}_{i=1}^{\infty}$ to be i.i.d..
 For $t\geq 0,$ let

 where $c_j^k(s) = 1$ if server $k$ is serving a class-$j$ job at time $s$, and 0 otherwise.
 Then service completions occur at the jump times of $V_j^k(g_j^k(\cdot))$, and we let $\tau_i^{\spr,k,j}$ denote the $i$th such time.
-Note that we've indexed our sequences of service times differently than what was done in \cite{loeserwilliams}, but our system and related processes will still be the same in distribution as the system described in that paper.
+We index our sequences of service times differently than in \cite{loeserwilliams}; however, the resulting system and related processes have the same distribution as those in that paper.

 \paragraph{(iv) Server Assignments:} When a job enters service at server $k$ at time $\tau_i^{\spr,k,j}< \infty$, selection is determined via i.i.d. random variables $\ur_i^{k,j} \sim \mathrm{Uniform}(0,1)$.
 Define the class-selection interval